 Mentoring and advising are an essential part of the program.
 Students meet with faculty and the academic program director to ensure that educational goals and career learning and development goals are met.
-To learn more about the program, prospective students should contact the program director, Senior Lecturer Chris Harvey, via email: email@example.com.
+To learn more, prospective students should contact the program director, Senior Lecturer Chris Harvey, via email: email@example.com.

 - The GC-Multimedia Journalism is a 12-credit, 4-course graduate program designed for professional communicators to learn the skills and concepts needed for digital storytelling across media platforms, particularly the Internet and mobile devices.

 - Plan of study topics include an Introduction to Multimedia Skills; Interactive Design and Development; Social Media Content Creation; Audience Engagement and Analytics; and Media Entrepreneurship.

 - Students learn to shoot and edit photos and video for nonfiction storytelling; create interactive, responsive web pages using html and css; write stories and social media posts using mobile devices and engage with audiences on social media; and research and pitch ideas for new digital media businesses.